 Amanda Seyfried Net Worth

-Amanda Seyfried Net Worth: Amanda Seyfried is an American actress, singer, and former model who has a net worth of $12 million.
+Amanda Seyfried is an American actress, singer, and former model who has a net worth of $16 million.
 Seyfried began her career as a child model, then focused on acting, landing a recurring role on the soap opera "As the World Turns" in 1999.
+She has since transformed into a critically acclaimed actress of film and television.
+In 2021 she was nominated for a Best Supporting Actress Academy Award for her portrayal of Marion Davies in "Mank."
+In 2022 she received rave reviews for her portrayal of Elizabeth Holmes in the Hulu series "The Dropout."

 She made her big screen debut in 2004, playing Karen Smith in "Mean Girls" which grossed $130 million at the box office.
 Amanda starred on the HBO drama "Big Love" from 2006 to 2011, and she has appeared in more than 30 feature films, including "Mamma Mia!"
 (2008) and its 2018 sequel, "Les Misérables" (2012), "A Million Ways to Die in the West" (2014), and "Ted 2" (2015).
 Moviefone included Seyfried on their "25 Under 25: Hollywood's Hottest Young Stars" list in 2008, 2009, and 2010, and "Glamour" magazine ranked her the third-most glamorous woman of 2010.
 "People" magazine featured Amanda in their "Most Beautiful" issues in 2009 and 2010, and she was ranked #1 on their "25 Beauties (and Hotties) at 25" list in 2011.